VladC24/React-Kube-e-commerce-app/README.md

 - Created cluster ip services for each pod for connections - notifications-api does not one as it only listens to the RabbitMQ messaging service.
 - Added Twilio secrets in Kubernetes secrets
 - Created RabbitMQ configmap
+- Created the Nginx ingress
+- Created persistent storage for mongodb

 <img width="643" alt="Screenshot 2023-09-11 at 18 17 32" src="https://github.com/VladC24/React-Kube-e-commerce-app/assets/36422289/4153978f-ec2b-4c3d-a402-7fb9d5ec3271">